Major Games and Events

 Many athletes have won Olympic, Paralympic World, European and Commonwealth medals and titles from the training base at the University of Bath.

-Read An impressive track record of success for further details of past successes achieved by Bath based athletes.
+Read an impressive track record of success for further details of past successes achieved by Bath-based athletes.